 “This is the most common complaint I hear,” says Candy Diaz, a hair pro in New York City.
 For new at-home colorists, finding your best shade right out of the box (pun intended) is tricky.
 That’s one reason many pros recommend picking a box of color that’s a smidge lighter than you think you want because, more often than not, DIY color will process darker than expected.
-(Plus, it’s easier to deepen, than lighten, color if you don’t get it right the first time).
-That said, lightening up a too-dark dye job is not impossible.
-The key, says Diaz, is to wash your hair right away with dish soap to strip out those fresh color molecules.
-“This should help fade the color pretty quickly,” she says.
-“Just be sure to follow with a good, nourishing conditioner because using dish soap can be very drying,”
+Stay on the safer side, and you’ll be saving yourself a lot of time and money in the long run.

 Your roots are brassy

-The fastest fix: Apply an anti-brass, at-home gloss (it’s usually purple or silver—and can be found at a beauty supply store) to the orangey areas for the recommended time, then rinse.
+The fastest fix: apply an anti-brass, at-home gloss (it’s usually purple or silver and can be found at a beauty supply store) to the orangey areas for the recommended time, then rinse.
 If that still doesn’t do the trick, try recoloring just the regrowth with a permanent dye the same color as the rest of your hair and labeled ‘cool or neutral’ (never ‘warm’).

 Your roots are lighter than your lengths

-Similar to the orangey issue, above, when your regrowth ends up a shade lighter than the rest of your hair, it is typically because virgin hair reacts differently to dye than previously-colored strands.
+Similar to the orangey issue above, when your regrowth ends up a shade lighter than the rest of your hair, it is typically because virgin hair reacts differently to dye than previously colored strands.
 The latter is more porous than regrowth and thus quicker to absorb color molecules.

 Your ends are dried and fried

 Pro Tip: Deep conditioning right after your color is a smart strategy, as it acts as an instant antidote to the drying, damaging effects of any bleach or ammonia in your hair color formula.
 This can quickly combat any harsh effects on your hair, and hydrate your strands and ends.

 Your red tint is more fire-orange than auburn

-Then, rather than applying the dye for the full recommended time, leave it on for between five to ten minutes—and rinse.
+Then, rather than applying the dye for the full recommended time, leave it on for between five and ten minutes—and rinse.
 This should be long enough to cut the red without over saturating your hair color.
 This will help minimize the intense orange color, and leave you with a more auburn tone.
 And don’t forget to use a nourishing conditioner to help prevent over-drying from the double dye sessions.